Edited by Martin Sutherland

 Using iGrid as an Excel VBA grid control

 Well, let's start from the Microsoft Visual Basic for Applications environment for Excel/Word.
-As you can see from the picture below, you can add iGrid OCX as an Excel VBA grid control to the Toolbox and drop its instance on a UserForm:
+As you can see from the picture below, you can add iGrid as an Excel VBA grid control to the VBA IDE Toolbox and drop an instance of this grid control onto a UserForm:

-The VBA property grid can be used to change the properties of our OCX grid control like you can do that for any intrinsic VBA UserForms control.
-As for doing this in code, you won't face any problems with using iGrid's properties, methods and events in VBA code editor - iGrid was built and compiled in the classic VB environment (VB6) and is totally based on the VB/VBA runtime library.
+The VBA property grid can be used to change the properties of our VBA DataGrid like you can do that for any intrinsic VBA UserForms control.
+As for doing this in code, you will not face any problems with using iGrid's properties, methods and events in the VBA code editor - iGrid was built and compiled in the classic VB environment (VB6) and is totally based on the VB/VBA runtime library.

-When we launch that VBA form with our grid control from the previous screenshot, we'll see the following picture which will help us to highlight some important features of iGrid when it is used as an Excel VBA grid:
+When we launch that VBA form with our VBA grid control from the previous screenshot, we see the following picture that will help us to highlight some important features of iGrid when it is used as an Excel VBA grid:

-The main benefits of the iGrid usage in MS Word/Excel VBA are the followings:
+The main benefits of the iGrid control used as VBA DataGridView in Microsoft Word/Excel are the followings:

 - iGrid's cells can store values of any type as they are Variant.
 This means you can have values of different data types even within the same column.

-- iGrid fully supports displaying and editing of Unicode texts in all modern versions of MS Windows.
+- iGrid fully supports displaying and editing of Unicode texts in all modern versions of Microsoft Windows.

 - You can use numerous cell formatting options (like background and foreground color, custom fonts, word wrapping and any vertical/horizontal alignment of cell contents).